 Possible Anti-stress Effect

-Researchers in India have found scientific evidence through a study conducted on laboratory rats that okra seeds extracts have anti-stress (adaptogen) properties.
+Researchers in India have found scientific evidence through a study conducted on laboratory rats that okra seed extracts have anti-stress (adaptogen) properties.
 Adaptogens can help enhance overall health, as prolonged stressful situations can cause ineffective adaptation in the body, which can include reduced stamina levels and affect mood.
-According to the study not only can it help reduce stress levels, but it also has the potential to manage stress-related disorders and dementia.
+According to the study not only can it help reduce stress levels, but it also has the potential to manage stress-related disorders.
 Further detailed studies, particularly with human subjects are required to explore this particular health benefit.
-[14] [15]
+[12] [13]

 Word of Caution: People who are taking metformin to control type 2 diabetes should not complement it with excessive okra consumption.
-A study [16] published in the International Scholarly Research Notices shows that consuming the vegetable may improve glycemic control but can interact with metformin and alter its absorption.
+A study [14] published in the International Scholarly Research Notices shows that consuming vegetables may improve glycemic control but can interact with metformin and alter its absorption as observed on experimental rats.